Writing a Research Paper? Don’t Panic!

-Most of the databases available through the Athens State Library have an option of searching for peer-reviewed articles only.
-Look for a check box titled “Scholarly (peer-reviewed) journals,” “Scholarly journals,” or “Peer-reviewed publications.”
+Most of the databases available through the Athens State Library have the option of searching for peer-reviewed articles only.
+Look for a checkbox titled “Scholarly (peer-reviewed) journals,” “Scholarly journals,” or “Peer-reviewed publications.”
 The Reference Librarians at the library can help answer questions about finding scholarly articles, and the library has a useful handout on identifying a scholarly journal.

 Evaluating Information Sources

 No matter where you find information for your research paper, you must use your own critical analysis to determine whether it is good, worthwhile information that is relevant to your topic.
 When you are evaluating information, you should consider the following points:

 - Who wrote it?
 Try to find information about the author.
 Was it written by an authority in the field, an expert who has special knowledge about the topic?
 Is the author reputable?
 Often information about the author is shown in the book, article, or web site.
 If you can’t find any information about the author, you might want to find another source.

 - When was it written?
 Is the information up-to-date?
 If you are doing historical or literary research, this may not matter, but if you need current information, check the date of publication carefully.
 Also check the dates of the author’s sources, listed in the bibliography or reference list.
 Even if the article or book was published recently, the author may have used older sources which will date the information presented.

 - Is the information accurate?
 Accuracy is one of the most important aspects of any information source.
 You may not be able to answer this right away, but check it against other sources.
 Compare different sources as you do your research in order to judge the accuracy of each one.